 Analyzing Visa's Unusual Options Activity

-On Wednesday, shares of Visa (NYSE:V) saw unusual options activity.
-After the option alert, the stock price moved up to $246.07.
+Visa (NYSE:V) shares experienced unusual options activity on Thursday.
+The stock price moved up to $247.41 following the option alert.

 - Sentiment: BEARISH